Victory-Walter27/BlinkIT-Grocery-Store/README.md

 # MS Excel- BlinkIT Grocery Store

 ## Previews
-This repository contains a MS Excel interactive dashboard  showing trends and patterns of the customer satisfaction, sales performance and opportuinties in the BlinkIT Grocery Store with the use of KPIs, charts to evaluate their sales performance,
+This repository contains a MS Excel interactive dashboard  showing trends and patterns of the customer satisfaction, sales performance and opportuinties in the BlinkIT Grocery Store with the use of KPIs, charts to evaluate their sales performance.

 ![Screenshot 2024-11-19 183309](https://github.com/user-attachments/assets/742d56f8-b59a-4df7-b80e-e975162af5e7)

-**Data Source**
----
-**BlinkIT**- This dataset contains

 **GOALS**
 - **Evaluate Sales Performance** - Assess total sales, revenue generated and quantities sold